-Leslie Moorhead Pre-School will receive a list of 3 Year Old and 4 Year Old Children whose families have accepted an offer of a position at the pre-school, this list will be sent by the 6th September 2024.
+Leslie Moorhead Pre-School will receive details of 3 Year Old and 4 Year Old Children whose families have accepted an offer of a position at the pre-school..

 Once a kindergarten place has been accepted, our in-house enrolment process can begin.